-The Board is currently comprised of five directors and will be comprised of six directors upon the appointment of Ms. Giesselman.
+The Board is currently comprised of six directors.
 We plan to add an additional independent director following listing to bring the total size of the Board to an eventual 7 directors.
 We are looking to appoint a director with experience in South America.